dn-m/MusicXML/README.md

 ## Hello, world!

 Let's construct the "Hello, world!" score example from the [musicXML documentation](https://www.musicxml.com/tutorial/hello-world/).
-This musical composition consists of one measure that contains a whole note on middle C, based in 4/4 time:
+This musical composition consists of one measure that contains a whole note on middle C, based in 4/4 time.

 ### Graphical Representation